poojaasinghhh/100-Days-of-Code-Python/Day 1/README.md

-# Day 1 - Working with Variables in Python to Manage Data
+# Day 1 Beginner - Working with Variables in Python to Manage Data

 <h2>Concepts Learned in Day 1 :</h2>